Cuberick-Orion/CIRPLANT/README.md

 ![Demo image from CIRR data](demo_imgs/model_arch.png)

-If you find this repository useful, we would appreciate it if you give us a star.
+If you find this repository useful, we would appreciate it if you could give us a star.

 -----
 >You are currently viewing the [code & model repository](https://github.com/Cuberick-Orion/CIRPLANT).
 For more information, see our [Project homepage](https://cuberick-orion.github.io/CIRR/).